wader/ydls/README.md

 |webm|webm|vorbis, opus|vp8, vp9|

-There is also support for `rss` format which will transform a youtube-dl playlist info a RSS audio podcast.
+There is also support for `rss` format which will transform a youtube-dl playlist into a RSS audio podcast.

 See [ydls.json](ydls.json) for more details.